Updated March 11, 2019

-If you have fallen behind on your mortgage, car payments, or owe back taxes to the government, a Chapter 13 bankruptcy may be your best option to get caught up on these obligations and reorganize your debt.
-Chapter 13 bankruptcy is the only option for some debtors because their income makes them ineligible for Chapter 7 bankruptcy.
+If you've fallen behind on your mortgage, car payments, or owe back taxes to the government, a Chapter 13 bankruptcy might be your best option to get caught up on these obligations and reorganize your debt.
+Chapter 13 bankruptcy might be the only option if your income makes you ineligible for Chapter 7 bankruptcy.

 In a Chapter 13 bankruptcy, you propose a repayment plan to pay back your creditors.
 Then you make monthly payments to a bankruptcy trustee who pays your creditors on your behalf.
 Your plan will detail which debts and how much will get paid.